jeremymoreau/meningioma/readme.md

 [Meningioma.app](https://meningioma.app/) is the companion app to our paper, "Individual-patient prediction of meningioma malignancy and survival using the Surveillance, Epidemiology, and End Results database".
-We strongly recommend users read the (open access) paper to get a better understanding of the interpretation and limitations of the models included in this app: [Link to paper].
+We strongly encourage users to read the (open access) paper to get a better understanding of the interpretation and limitations of the models included in this app: https://www.nature.com/articles/s41746-020-0219-5.
 The app provides predictions of tumour behaviour and patient-specific survival estimates on the basis of a set of basic clinical variables.
 The models presented here fall under the